windrunners/transformation-segmentation/README.md

 link: <https://pan.baidu.com/s/15uuiMYRz7TFb1rPKC0WO4Q>  password: lqui

 C. final training parameters
 Our trained model parameters are in "trained_models/our best model".
-If our parameters are used, please move the pk file to the trained_models folder
+If our parameters are used, please move the pk file to the trained_models folder.

 ## 4 train and test for feature transformation
 A. train